canonical/microcloud/doc/tutorial/get_started.md

 For local storage, you need one disk per cluster member.
 For remote storage with high availability (HA), you need at least three disks that are located across three different cluster members.

-In this tutorial, we'll set up four cluster members with local and three with remote storage (as minimum for HA), with a total of seven disks.
+In this tutorial, we will set up each of the four cluster members with local storage.
+We will also set up three of the cluster members with remote storage.
+In total, we will set up seven disks.
-You can also add the extra remote storage on the fourth node, but the tutorial intends to show that only three cluster members are required.
+It's possible to add remote storage on the fourth cluster member, if desired.
+However, it is not required for HA.

 Complete the following steps to create the required disks in a LXD storage pool: